XiaojingWang2023/W10_Real_Estate_Project/README.md

 ## Model

 The predictive model is trained using the final.csv dataset.
 It applies preprocessing steps like encoding categorical variables and scaling numerical features.
-The classification model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.
+The model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.

 ## Future Enhancements